 Person re-identification (re-ID), as a fine-grained instance recognition problem, aims to match people across non-overlapping camera views.
 With the development of deep learning technology, recent research in person re-ID has shifted from tedious feature engineering~\cite{liao2015person,matsukawa2016hierarchical} to end-to-end feature representation learning with deep neural networks~\cite{li2014deepreid,ahmed2015improved,li2018harmonious,chang2018multi}, especially convolutional neural networks (CNNs).

 Though the re-ID performance has been improved significantly thanks to end-to-end representation learning with CNNs, two problems remain unsolved.
-They hinder the large-scale deployment of re-ID in real-world applications.
+They hinder large-scale deployment of re-ID models in real-world applications.
 The first problem is \emph{discriminative} feature learning.
 As an instance recognition task, re-identifying people under disjoint camera views needs to overcome both intra-class variations and inter-class ambiguity.
 For instance, in Fig.~\ref{fig:reid_examples}(a) the view change from front to back across cameras brings large appearance changes in the backpack region, making person matching a challenging task.
 Moreover, from a distance as typical in video surveillance scenes, people can look incredibly similar, as exemplified by the false matches in Fig.~\ref{fig:reid_examples}.
-This requires the re-ID features to capture fine-grained details (e.g., the sun glasses in Fig.~\ref{fig:reid_examples}(d)) for distinguishing persons of similar appearances.
+This requires the re-ID features to capture fine-grained details for distinguishing people of similar appearances (e.g., the sun glasses in Fig.~\ref{fig:reid_examples}(d)).

 The second problem is \emph{generalisable} feature learning.
-Due to the intrinsic domain gap between re-ID datasets caused by differences in lighting conditions, background, viewpoint, etc. (see Fig.~\ref{fig:reid_examples}), directly applying a re-ID model trained on a source dataset to an unseen target dataset will typically lead to large performance degradation \cite{zhong2019invariance,zhong2018gen,zhong2019camstyle,liu2019adaptive}.
-This suggests that the learned re-ID features severely overfit the source domain data and are not domain-generalisable.
+Due to intrinsic domain gaps between re-ID datasets caused by differences in, for example, lighting conditions, background and viewpoint (see Fig.~\ref{fig:reid_examples}), directly applying a re-ID model trained on a source dataset to an unseen target dataset will typically lead to large performance drops~\cite{zhong2019invariance,zhong2018gen,zhong2019camstyle,liu2019adaptive}.
+This suggests that the learned re-ID features severely overfit the source domain data and hence are not domain-generalisable.
 A domain-generalisable re-ID model has great values for real-world large-scale deployment.
-This is because such a model can work in any unseen scenarios, without the need to go through the tedious processes of data collection, annotation and model updating/fine-tuning.
+This is because such a model can work in any unseen scenarios, without the need to go through the tedious processes of data collection, annotation, and model updating/fine-tuning.